mightyplow/Promise.defer/README.md

 # Promise.defer
 emulates the defer() method of the <a href="https://github.com/kriskowal/q">q library</a>

 Sometimes you need a value which gets resolved later.
 The $q library therefore provides the defer() method.
 Sadly it is not implemented in the native <a href="https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Promise" >ES6 Promise object</a>.
-This small snippet adds the defer method to the Promise object, which is available in chrome by default (I don't know, if it's deprecated).
+This small snippet adds the defer method to the Promise object, which is available in chrome by default (but it's deprecated).
 ## API
 After the snippet got executed, there is a defer() method available on the global Promise object (if it wasn't there before).